emileswarts/emileswarts.github.com/_posts/2013-02-02-Bind-Key-to-function-ZSH.md

 ~/.oh-my-zsh/custom/list_widget.zsh

 create the file and add the following code to it.
+The echo is just to create a new line for reset prompt.

 <pre>

 	autoload -U read-from-minibuffer

 	ls_wrap () {
-		pwd
 		ls -al
+		echo

 		zle reset-prompt
 	}